‘He’s my kid’: Alabama doctor trying to get 9-year-old orphan out of Ukraine - NewsBreak

 The Jahraus family was in the process of trying to adopt 9-year-old Sashko, a process that can take six to nine months.
 Now, plans have changed.

-“My wife was the one who said that we needed to go talk to him,” Jahraus said.Biden hits Russia with new sanctions, says Putin ‘chose’ war
+“My wife was the one who said that we needed to go talk to him,” Jahraus said.Expert doubts Americans ready for major cyberattack

 By December, several Ukrainian children had arrived in Alabama for a month-long foster program with different families.
 That’s when Jahraus met Sashko, who had been put into an orphanage in Ukraine because his mother was unable to care for him.